 Hunting words I do all night.”

-Pangur is the most famous Irish cat in history, the Elvis of the Irish cat world.
+Pangur is the most famous Irish cat in history.

-Irish language for 'cat' – using the Irish phonetic translation it sounds like “Cot.”
+The Irish language word for 'cat,' but the Irish phonetic translation sounds like “Cot.”
 Confuse everyone!

-One of the most unique Irish expressions which no one has a clue where it came from is “Cat melodeon.”
-When some thing or event is called “cat melodeon” it means it is/was terrible, as in “that game was cat melodeon."
+One of the most unique Irish expressions, which no one has a clue where it came from, is “Cat melodeon," a description meaning terrible, as in "that match was cat melodeon."
 If you have a naughty pussycat, you might consider the name!

-A great cat name as in “the craic was ninety” is the ultimate expression that everything was great, could not have been better.
+"The craic was 90” is the ultimate Irish expression that everything was great and could not have been better.
 See Christy Moore’s “The Craic was Ninety in the Isle of Man.”

-Pronounced caw-it, an Irish female name derived from Cáitlín meaning pure.
-If you have a very proper female cat this might be the name.
+Pronounced caw-it, this is an Irish female name derived from Cáitlín meaning pure.
+If you have a very proper female cat, this might be the name!

 Can you think of any other great Irish cat names?
-Let us know in the comment section.
+Let us know in the comments section!